Theory of unconventional magnetism in a Cu-based kagome metal

-\paragraph{Model Realization} The proposed compound \ce{CsCu3Cl5} is isostructural with other members of the 135 family, such as \ce{$A$V3Sb5}, and crystallizes in the hexagonal space group $P6/mmm$ (No. 191).
-It features a two-dimensional kagome network of copper atoms, coordinated octahedrally by chlorine atoms, forming layered \ce{Cu3Cl5} sheets that are separated along the $\hat{c}$-axis by a triangular net of cesium ions. \ce{CsCu3Cl5} exhibits a mixed valence state, where copper ions are present in both Cu(I) and Cu(II) oxidation states, with an average oxidation state of +1.33.
+\paragraph{Model Realization} Our theoretical platform \ce{CsCu3Cl5} is isostructural with other members of the 135 family, such as \ce{$A$V3Sb5}, and crystallizes in the hexagonal space group $P6/mmm$ (No. 191).
+It features an in-plane kagome network of copper atoms, coordinated octahedrally by chlorine atoms, forming layered \ce{Cu3Cl5} sheets that are separated along the $\hat{c}$-axis by a triangular net of cesium ions. \ce{CsCu3Cl5} exhibits a mixed valence state, where copper ions are present in both Cu(I) and Cu(II) oxidation states, with an average oxidation state of +1.33.